 In this paper, we develop an accurate adaptive approach to estimate network block availability over time.
-Based on this, we perform the first long-term, widescale analysis of diurnal network behavior and outages.
+Based on this, we perform the first long-term, wide-scale analysis of diurnal network behavior and outages.
 We also begin to evaluate how policies, economic conditions and technologies affect Internet use in the world.
-With statistical ANOVA analysis, we correlate diurnal usage and outages to economic factors such as GDP and power consumption.
+With statistical analysis (ANOVA), we correlate diurnal usage and outages to economic factors such as GDP and power consumption.